Phlebology Knowledge Center

 Despite their small size, they can become a major aesthetic problem for those affected, often affecting their self-confidence.

-This article aims to provide comprehensive information on the development, diagnosis and management of deep vein thrombosis, with specific reference to prevention strategies and modern treatment approaches.
-What is deep vein thrombosis (DVT)?
 Deep vein thrombosis is a condition in which a blood clot forms in a deep vein, usually in the legs or pelvis.

-These veins are responsible for transporting blood back to the heart, and a thrombus can significantly impede this process.
+These veins are responsible for transporting blood back to the heart and a thrombus can significantly impede this process.

-The clot can partially or completely block blood flow, causing a range of symptoms and potential complications.
+The clot can partially or completely block the blood flow, causing a range of symptoms and potential complications.

 The VenaSeal treatment is a modern, minimally invasive method for treating varicose veins, in which a biological medical adhesive is used to seal diseased veins.